-MISO is obligated to pay FTR holders the FTR quantity times the per-unit congestion cost between the source and sink of the FTR.29 Congestion revenues collected in MISO's day-ahead market fund the FTR obligations.
-Surpluses and shortfalls are expected to be limited when participants hold FTR portfolios that are consistent with the capability of the network.
-When MISO sells FTRs that reflect a different transmission capability than what is ultimately available in the day-ahead market, shortfalls or surpluses can occur.
+MISO is obligated to pay FTR holders the FTR quantity times the per-unit congestion cost between the source and sink of the FTR.16 Congestion revenues collected in MISO's day-ahead market fund the FTR obligations.
+Surpluses and shortfalls are limited when participants hold FTR portfolios consistent with the capability of the network.
+When MISO sells FTRs that reflect different network capability than is available in the day-ahead market, shortfalls or surpluses can occur.
 Reasons for differences between FTR capability and day-ahead capability include: